turingschool/curriculum/source/projects/idea_box.markdown

 $ rackup -p 4567
 {% endterminal %}

-Before we move on, we can now delete the redundant code inside of `app.rb` so it looks like this:
+Before we move on, we can now delete the redundant code inside of `app.rb` so it looks like this.

 ```ruby
 class IdeaBoxApp < Sinatra::Base
   get '/' do
     'Hello, world!'
   end
 end
 ```